By Sebastian Gonzalez – Drupal Developer at Santex

 - Any app or website that includes workflows among people with different roles/permissions

 - A mobile version for Drupal

-To conclude, here are 4 more pieces of advice:
+To conclude, here are four more pieces of advice:

-- Choosing one tool or another has to do with understanding the business’s control over the application or website.
-The more you know about the project, the greater the decision power in choosing which platform to use to meet those needs.
+- Choosing one tool over another has to do with understanding the business’ control over the application or website.
+The more you know about the project, the greater the decision making power in choosing which platform to use to meet those needs.

-- Use Drupal from the start and don’t try to switch and start using it for something else when things are not properly in place.
+- Use Drupal from the start.
+Don’t try to switch and start using it for something else when things are not properly in place.